GeoNode/geonode/docs/install/core/index.rst

 Packages Installation
 .....................

+.. note:: You don't need to install the **system packages** if you want to run the project using Docker

 We will use **example.org** as fictitious Domain Name.

 First, we are going to install all the **system packages** needed for the GeoNode setup.
 Login to the target machine and execute the following commands: